 Write what the project will deliver in a single sentence.
 Not a paragraph.
 Not a list.
 One sentence.
 If you cannot write the goal in one sentence, the project is not clearly defined yet.
 Do not start work until you can.
 A goal written in one clear sentence prevents the goal-shifting that happens when different stakeholders have different interpretations of what success means.

-2. Scope.
-What Is In and What Is Explicitly Out
+2. Scope: What Is In and What Is Explicitly Out

 List the deliverables that are in scope.
 Then list what is explicitly out of scope.
-The out-of-scope section is the most important part of a charter and the most commonly skipped.
+The out of scope section is the most important part of a charter and the most commonly skipped.
 When you do not define what is out of scope, everything is potentially in scope.
 That is where scope creep starts.
 Read more about managing scope in What Is Scope Creep and How to Stop It.

 3. Key Milestones and Dates